Frequently Asked Questions

-Parents, children and local businesses have been fund raising for the last two year to create a bespoke community and learning space for music.
-The new space will provide an additional space for music curriculum lessons, band and orchestra rehearsal and music tuition.
+Parents, children and local businesses have been fund raising for the last four year to create a bespoke community and learning space for music.
+The new hubwill provide an additional space for music curriculum lessons, band and orchestra rehearsal and music tuition.
 It will also provide create a space for local community events.

 What is OPAL?

 The Outdoor Play and Learning (OPAL) initiative was introduced 2 years ago at Hayes Primary School.
-We have transformed the use of our outdoor space by creating different zones on our field, installing boot storage and introducing the use of loose parts as part of play.
+We are transforming the use of our outdoor space by creating different zones on our field, installing boot storage and introducing the use of loose parts as part of play.

 Which secondary school do children move on to?